Lemoncode/bootcamp-backend/00-stack-documental/06-bonus/01-graphql/01-concepts/README.md

 {
   "repositoryInput": {
     "repositoryId": "<repository-id>",
-    "description": "Updated This is a repository for play with Graphql Playground: https://developer.github.com/v4/explorer/" }
+    "description": "This is a repository for play with Graphql Playground: https://developer.github.com/v4/explorer/" }
 }
 ```